 No matter the type of sex offense charges you are facing, you should consider enlisting the services of a Greensville County sex crimes lawyer to get the legal advice and guidance that may be crucial to your future.
 Reach out to an accomplished defense attorney today to begin working on your defense.

-There are a wide variety of criminal offenses under Virginia law in which a sex crimes lawyer in Virginia may be helpful.
+There is a wide variety of sex-related crimes under state law in which a lawyer in Greensville County may be helpful.

 Code of Virginia § 18.2-61 defines the crime of rape, which occurs when individuals cause others to engage in sexual intercourse with them against their will by force, threat, or intimidation, by use of their incapacity or helplessness, or with a child under the age of 13.
 A rape conviction can result in a sentence of incarceration ranging from five years to life.